HeinrichApfelmus/vault/Readme.md

 It is analogous to a bank vault, where you can access different bank boxes with different keys; hence the name.

-In other words, a vault is an abstract data type with the following signature
+In other words, a vault is an abstract data type with the following basic signature

     data Key a
     data Vault